 We’ll begin with the RC argument.
 If you’ve ever talked with a RC apologist, you likely noticed that one of the main arguments is the claim that their tradition has preserved, unchanged, the original faith of the apostles.
 If you challenge this claim on empirical grounds (for example, by pointing out that the historical record shows that Roman Catholic belief and practice has actually evolved over the years), then the doctrine of development comes to the rescue.
-Yes, the RC apologist will point out, the Catholic faith has changed over the years, but only in the way a fully developed oak tree is a continuation of an acorn.
-This means that all unchanging elements becomes proof of RC’s historical continuity, while all changing elements become, by definition, a matter of development.
+“Yes,” the RC apologist will point out, “the Catholic faith has changed over the years, but only in the way a fully developed oak tree is a continuation of an acorn.”
+Through this rhetorical sleight of hand, all unchanging elements becomes proof of RC’s historical continuity, while all changing elements become, by definition, a matter of development.

 What’s wrong with that picture?

 Well, the a priori determination that anything unchanging must prove historical continuity and anything changing must prove development, does not provide grounds for any substantive inferences to be drawn.
 In fact, the Roman Catholic appeal to historical continuity merely collapses into vacuity, if not a mere tautology.
 By having the character of an a priori argument, the argument removes itself from the very history to which it makes appeal.